dskemp/courtdata/content/cases/ot2014/14-116/index.md

 publishdate: "2015-05-04"
 argdate: "2015-04-01"
 justices:
-- 2005roberts
+- "2005roberts"
 advocates:
-- James A. Feldman
+- "James A. Feldman"
-- Zachary D. Tripp
+- "Zachary D. Tripp"
-- Douglas Hallward-Driemeier
+- "Douglas Hallward-Driemeier"
 tags:
-- bankruptcy
+- "bankruptcy"
-- Chapter 13 bankruptcy
+- "Chapter 13 bankruptcy"
-- final order
+- "final order"
 summary: "A bankruptcy court’s order denying confirmation of a debtor’s proposed repayment plan in a Chapter 13 bankruptcy is not a final order that the debtor can immediately appeal."
 ---
 A bankruptcy court’s order denying confirmation of a debtor’s proposed repayment plan in a Chapter 13 bankruptcy is not a final order that the debtor can immediately appeal.